Time Out says

 Sydney's ferries race through the Harbour as part of the official Australia Day celebrations

-Watch as Sydney’s First Fleet of ferries lines up for a race across the water, from Shark Island to the Harbour Bridge.
+Watch as Sydney’s First Fleet of ferries lines up for a race across the water, from Barangaroo Wharf to Shark Island and back to the Harbour Bridge.
 Everyone likes to get a good look at the race, which sees private vessels chug alongside the dolled up fleet.
+You can also be part of the action by grabbing a Ferrython ticket to ride aboard one of the racing ferries, they'll set you back $155 including lunch and bevvies (boarding from 9.30am).

 Stick around for the Tug and Yacht Ballet – a huge choreographed dance of jet skis, tugboats, yachts and ferries which is an Australia Day tradition – that starts at 12.05pm.